turnercore/s3agle/README.md

 PR's are welcome!
 Features that I would like to add include:

-- [ ] Upload and download individual files
+- [ ] Upload and download individual files from commands
 - [ ] Use Eagle instead of vault storage for local link previews (this may require an update to the Eagle API before it is possible)
 - [ ] File viewer with thumbnails for Eagle files to insert them into the note.